 It also comes with a variety of features that make it a great choice for a variety of different needs.

-Is Core i5 3rd Gen Good for Gaming__
+- Is Core i5 3rd Gen Good for Gaming?

 Is Core i5 3rd Gen Good for Gaming?